-If needed, the CTS interrupt can be enabled through IER bit-7 (after setting EFR bit-4).
+• Enable CTS interrupt through IER bit-7 (after setting EFR bit-4).
 The UART issues an interrupt when the CTS# pin is de-asserted (HIGH): ISR bit-5 will be set to 1, and UART will suspend transmission as soon as the stop bit of the character in process is shifted out.
 Transmission is resumed after the CTS# input is re-asserted (LOW), indicating more data may be sent.

-FIGURE 11.
+FIGURE 10.
 AUTO RTS AND CTS FLOW CONTROL OPERATION